cyrilletuzi/angular-async-local-storage/docs/VALIDATION_BEFORE_V8.md

-# Validation guide
+# Validation guide (outdated)

 ## Version

-This is old guide for validation in versions < 8.
+This is an outdated guide for validation in versions < 8.
 The up to date guide about validation for version >= 8 is available [here](./VALIDATION.md).

 ## Why validation?